Introduction to Model-Based Derivative-Free Optimization

-{ A growing body of recent work extends the results from \cite{Chen2018,Blanchet2019} to more general (probabilistic) conditions on function value and model accuracy \cite{Cao2024,Jin2025,Fang2024,Fang2025}.
-This is improving our understanding of how much progress can be made in IBO and similar methods for stochastic problems with given levels of accuracy.
-A greater understanding is useful here, since IBO algorithms for deterministic problems with minimal/no sample averaging can already perform quite well in some cases \cite[Section 5]{Cartis2019a}.}
+{ A growing body of recent work extends the results from \cite{Chen2018,Blanchet2019} to more general (probabilistic) conditions on function value and model accuracy \cite{Cao2024,Jin2025,Fang2024,Fang2026complexity}, and to direct search methods \cite{Audet2021,Dzahini2023}.
+This is improving our understanding of how much progress can be made in \renaming{MBDFO} and similar methods for stochastic problems with given levels of accuracy.
+A greater understanding is useful here, since \renaming{MBDFO} algorithms for deterministic problems with minimal/no sample averaging can already perform quite well in some cases \cite[Section 5]{Cartis2019a}.}